westonMS/ecen520_student/tx_download/UART_Transmitter_synth.md

 * Create a counter within your module to count the `DEBOUNCE_CLKS` before transitioning the output signal.
 You can use the `$clog2` function to determine how many bits are needed for the counter (i.e., `$clog2(DEBOUNCE_CLKS)`)

 When you have created your debouncer, simulate your debouncer with the testbench `debouncer_tb.sv` until your debouncer passes all tests.
-Create a makefile rule named `sim_debouncer` that will perform this simulation from the command line using the default parameters.
+Create a makefile rule named `sim_debouncer` that will perform this simulation from the command line using the default module parameters.

 ### Create a top-level FPGA design